nickbrandt/GitLab/doc/user/project/requirements/index.md

 You can view the list of archived requirements in the **Archived** tab.

+Users with Reporter or higher [permissions](../../permissions.md) can reopen archived requirements.

 ![archived requirements list](img/requirements_archived_list_view_v13_1.png)

 To reopen an archived requirement, select **Reopen**.